Acting.

 Think about it.
 How blind are you?

+Not many people know that much.
 I close my eyes.
 With each statement, I cast my head farther downward.

 Dumb.
 Whispers.
 "What's wrong with her?
 Why does that girl look funny?"

+Close your mouths.
 Open eyes and stare at audience without lifting head up.
 Don't let that word 'retard' escape.

 Imagine throughout the whole piece, light had been building up from the front gradually.